My dad motivates his travel-stiffened limb to make it over the motorcycle seat with the same determination every time. Most times he makes it.

 When we get back to Qusko the next day we are both hurting.
 My back is in worse shape these days thanks to straining it on a weeklong solo ride into the desert.
 I find myself asking my 77 year old dad to carry his own bag to the hotel room, and decide we both need a few days of rest.

 Cusqo is a hell of a town.
-Start walking from the old town and thirty minutes later you can find yourself walking alone along the endless waves of the Andean chain.
+Start walking from the old town and thirty minutes later you can find yourself hiking alone along the endless waves of the Andean chain.
 Tourists from all over the world bring in their money and the infrastructure just grows more and more polished.
 A tourist hub, it naturally attracts all the weirdos looking for weirdos, as I discover when dad meets a guy with a wizard beard in a funky hat at the main plaza and an hour later he’s sweating into his beard as he holds himself up between two chairs while walking on our backs.
 The city bursts at the seams with bars, restaurants and lodging for all budgets and tastes.
 Tacky souvenirs and girls posing with llamas for a dollar share ancient passageways to art galleries and cultural museums.
 On Saturdays you can wander into the local’s turf for the baratillo market where you can stock up on salvaged circuit boards and doll heads, empty medicinal glass phials and cheap imported products of all descriptions.
 Keep your hand on your wallet, I warn dad, but he’s too busy taking pictures.
 He is at least smart enough not to share a drink from a plastic bucket with me.

 He’s not quite as lucky with the frog soup from the San Pedro market.
 At least, that’s what we blamed – really, it could have been any one of dozens of novel foods I made him try.
 Despite my prediction that we’d be at if for a couple of weeks before he gave up for the comforts of home, he seems to have been inspired by these lands and says, “That was fun!
 Where to next?”.
 I suggest we ride down to Bolivia together, but some gastrointestinal distress on his part leads us to a doctor’s visit.
 He tests positive for a trifecta of bacteria, parasites, and amoebas.
 The doctor tells me I should get tested too, but I feel fine!
 Some antibiotics later, we’re ready to head out and he really learns what it is to live life to the unpredictable rhythm of the road.